EhsanEqlimi/EhsanEqlimi.github.io/content/posts/AlphaSpeech.md

 the confines of specific modalities.
 In 1999, a pivotal finding [3] emerges: upper alpha selectively synchronizes during maximal episodic short-term memory demands, challenging the conventional expectation of alpha desynchronization during mental activity at that time.
-One perspective on interpreting this type of finding involves inhibitory processes, confirmed through controlled ex- periments such as intracranial EEG and animal studies (e.g., [2]).
-Alpha oscillations act as a neural ’brake,’ increasing power coincides with reduced neuronal firing rate.
+One perspective on interpreting this type of finding involves inhibitory processes, confirmed through controlled experiments such as intracranial EEG and animal studies (e.g., [2]).
+Alpha oscillations act as a neural
+’brake,’ increasing power coincides with reduced neuronal firing rate.
 The interpretation and evi- dence are grounded in segregation, suggesting that when a brain region is deemed task-irrelevant, the brain exhibits an increase in alpha activity, signaling subsequent inhibition in that region (sim-